 Bitzer celebrated its newest Oakwood facility on Tuesday, with company leaders guiding tours through a warehouse where compressors for refrigeration and air conditioning are manufactured and holding a ceremony with leaders from the German company and the Hall County community.

 Every few weeks I hear a panicky plea from across the house, "Honey, the printer's not working."
 So I bellow back, " Did you try rebooting the computer?"

-The unemployment rate in metro Gainesville rose to 7.5 percent in January, up three-tenths of a percentage point from 7.2 percent in December, the Georgia Department of Labor announced Thursday.
+Metro Gainesville's unemployment rate rose to 6.9 percent in April, up one-tenth of a percentage point from 6.8 percent in March, Georgia Department of Labor announced today.